 For the Crust:

 - Add the flour, confectioner's sugar, and salt.
-Pulse a few times to blend.
+Pulse several times to blend.
 Add in the refined coconut oil and process on low for about 30 seconds until a loose dough forms.
+It should stick together when you press it between your fingers.

 For the Filling:

 - Pour into the cooled crust and smooth out evenly.
 Place a piece of plastic wrap directly over the top so a skin doesn't form.
-Chill for about 3 hours.
+Chill for about 3 hours or until cold and set.

 For the Ganache:

 - In a microwave-safe bowl, combine the chocolate and coconut cream.
-Start with a 20 second burst, stir, then microwave for 10 second increments, just until melted.
+Start with a 30 second burst, stir, then microwave for 10-20 second increments, just until melted.
 Don't overheat or the chocolate will burn and seize becoming hard and unusable for ganache.
 Whisk until smooth and pour over the chilled tart.
 Spread evenly over the top.
 Garnish with the chopped hazelnuts.
+Best if chilled until the ganache is set for easy slicing, but may served right away.
+Store leftovers in an airtight container in the refrigerator for 5 days.